Memphis Grizzlies Sign Recently Released Oliver-Maxence Prosper To Two-Way Deal

 According to ESPN's Shams Charania, Prosper has signed a two-way deal with the Memphis Grizzlies, a team that could use his length and versatility off the bench.

-Now, Prosper joins a Grizzlies team with solid depth, as the team have Jaren Jackson Jr. and Santi Aldama playing the four, meaning that if he finds his way onto this roster, it will be in a very reduced role for Memphis.
-At 23-years of age however, there's still plenty of time for him to develop, and if the Grizzlies believe in his talent, expect them to be patient and allow him the room to grow as he looks to develop into a full-time role player in the NBA.
+Now, Prosper joins a Grizzlies team with solid depth, as the team has Jaren Jackson Jr. and Santi Aldama playing the four, meaning that if he finds his way onto this roster, it will be in a very reduced role for Memphis.
+At 23 years of age, however, there's still plenty of time for him to develop, and if the Grizzlies believe in his talent, expect them to be patient and allow him the room to grow as he looks to develop into a full-time role player in the NBA.

 Recommended for You